Conviley/master-thesis-smart-contract-system/README.md

   "address": "YOUR_DEPLOYED_CONTRACT_ADDRESS"
 }
 ```
-8. Setup chainlink node.
+8. Setup Chainlink node.
 Please refer to the [official chainlink documentation](https://docs.chain.link/docs/node-operator-overview)
-The authors hosted their chainlink node on google cloud with the settings found in appendix **A** of the master thesis report.
+The authors hosted their Chainlink node on Google cloud with the settings found in appendix **A** of the master thesis report.
-9. TODO: External adapter step
+9. Create a developer account at https://api.trafikinfo.trafikverket.se/ and generate an API-key.
+10. Deploy the external adapter.
+Copy the code in the folder 'external adapter'.
+Deploy it locally or as a serverless function on some VPS.
+Either set the 'key'-variable to your API-key or include the API-key as an environment variable.
+11. Connect the Chainlink node to the external adapter with a so called 'bridge'.
+Follow the instructions here: https://docs.chain.link/docs/node-operators#config.

 You need ETH in your `ropsten` wallet and your contract needs LINK!
 *  Get ETH at https://faucet.ropsten.be/